-To be eligible for financial aid in the Medical School, a student must be enrolled at least half-time in a degree-granting program and must be making satisfactory academic progress toward a degree as defined in Section V of this Handbook.
+To be eligible for financial aid in the Medical School, a student must be enrolled at least half-time in a degree-granting program and must be making satisfactory academic progress toward a degree as defined in Section V of this Student Handbook.
 Students who attend on a less than half-time basis are not eligible for federal or institutional financial aid.
-If students drop courses throughout the semester resulting in less than half-time enrollment, their aid for the semester will be canceled.
+If students drop courses throughout the semester resulting in less than half-time enrollment, their aid for the semester could be canceled depending on the time of course withdrawal.